 Guitar shielding is surrounding as much of your electronics as possible with a conductive material connected to Ground.
 Doing so creates a type of Faraday Cage, which protects our electronics.
 Airplanes, microwave ovens, and automobiles are other examples of a Faraday Cage, which is how they block cell phones.

 Is Shielding a Guitar Worth It?

-Shielding a guitar is worth it if you use single-coil pickups, or live in an area that receives a lot of interference like apartment buildings and large households.
-If you are a live performer, we recommend shielding the guitar.
-Here, we’re talking about a Fender Telecaster that normally uses two single-coil pickups, so it’s safe to say it will benefit greatly from shielding.
+Shielding a guitar is worth it if you use single-coil pickups, or live in an area that receives a lot of interference, like apartment buildings and large households.
+If you’re a live performer, we recommend shielding the guitar.
+Here, we’re talking about a Fender Telecaster that normally uses two single-coil pickups, so it’s safe to say it will benefit from shielding.

-If you use humbuckers and live in a small household in an area with little going on, it’s unlikely you will see much difference.
+If you use humbuckers and live in a small household area, it’s unlikely you’ll see much difference.

 Telecaster Shielding How-To

 Now that we have the why out of the way, let’s get to the how.
-To shield the guitar, we will coat each of the cavities and the pickguard with a layer of copper or aluminum foil.
+To shield the guitar, we’ll coat each of the cavities and the pickguard with a layer of copper or aluminum foil.
 You can also use guitar shielding paint.

 The shielding material is your choice.
 We recommend using copper foil tape.
 You can buy it at any hardware store, and you can solder to it.
 Aluminum foil and aluminum foil tape are inexpensive and will work, but it’s tough to solder aluminum.
 Conductive guitar shielding paint is neat and easy but expensive.
 You can’t solder paint.